esl/MongooseIM/doc/developers-guide/domain_management.md

 Result codes:

-* 204 - the domain removed or not found.
+* 204 - the domain is removed or not found.
 * 403 - the domain is static.
-* 403 - the DB service disabled.
+* 403 - the DB service is disabled.
 * 403 - the host type is wrong (does not match the host type in the database).
-* 403 - the unknown host type.
+* 403 - the host type is unknown.
 * 500 - other errors.